Tax Sale Auction of Tax Liens by Sealed Bid

 The City will return all proceeds collected, without

 interest or expenses, to the unsuccessful bidder.
 If

 a property is redeemed any time subsequent

-to the sale, the successful bidder shall receive only the allocated bid amount plus redemption
+to the sale, the successful bidder shall receive only the allocated bid

-provided by the law.
-The lien amount is not refundable after the time required under Annotated Code of
+specifically provided by the law.
+The

+amount is not refundable after the time required under Annotated Code of

-Maryland, Tax-Property, 14-817 and 14-820, et. seq., for the filing of an action to foreclose the
+Maryland, Tax-Property, 14-817 and 14-820, et. seq., for the filing of an action to foreclose the right of

-decree is obtained within the required time.
+within the required time.

 Timely bids must include the following information to be

 that do not

 include all the preceding information will be judged not responsive and

-on the date and time of receipt, which shall be
+on the date and time of receipt, which shall be stamped on the bid

-not present at the bid opening will be notified by telephone and/or
+present at the bid opening will be notified by telephone and/or

-The method of payment is by bank/cashier's check, bank
+The method of payment is by bank/cashiers check, bank

-certified check or money order.
+check or money order.